 Non-Taxable Social Security

 You won’t owe federal tax on any Social Security benefits if your total taxable income falls below the thresholds set by the IRS.
-Those who live in one of the 37 states that do not tax Social Security income can avoid paying taxes on these benefits at the state level.
+Those who live in one of the 41 states (plus the District of Columbia) that do not tax Social Security income can avoid paying taxes on these benefits at the state level.

 Other ways to avoid (or limit) the taxes owed on Social Security is to keep some retirement income in Roth accounts.
 Contributions to a Roth IRA or Roth 401(k) are made with after-tax dollars.
 This means that they are not subject to tax when the funds are withdrawn.
 Another strategy is to withdraw taxable income before retirement.
 In this case, you can maximize your taxable income in the years before you begin to draw Social Security benefits.
 In effect, you will be paying taxes owed early, before you retire and begin receiving Social Security payments.
 There are numerous other ways you can use tax credits and deductions to reduce your taxable income.